Planning volumes in Storage Spaces Direct

 With three servers

 With three servers, you should use three-way mirroring for better fault tolerance and performance.
 Three-way mirroring keeps three copies of all data, one copy on the drives in each server.
 Its storage efficiency is 33.3% – to write 1 TB of data, you need at least 3 TB of physical storage capacity in the storage pool.
 Three-way mirroring can safely tolerate at least two hardware problems (drive or server) at a time.
+If 2 nodes become unavailable the storage pool will lose quorum, since 2/3 of the disks are not availalbe, and the virtual disks will be unaccessible.
+However, a node can be down and one or more disks on another node can fail and the virtual disks will remain online.
 For example, if you're rebooting one server when suddenly another drive or server fails, all data remains safe and continuously accessible.

 With four or more servers